Karim Benzema: 2010–11: First-team mainstay

 Ahead of the 2010–11 season, Benzema switched to the number 9 shirt as Real Madrid were under the tutelage of new incoming manager José Mourinho.
 The striker immediately drew the ire of Mourinho who declared to reporters during a pre-season media session that "Benzema must understand that he is extremely talented, but that in itself is not enough", while also stating that "[Madrid] need a striker who is sparky, not one that is listless".
 Mourinho sentiments were later echoed by incoming France national team coach Laurent Blanc who acknowledged that Benzema was "not used to working".
 Blanc also stated that the striker needed to shed weight in order to fulfill his potential.

 Due to Mourinho preferring Ronaldo and Higuaín as his forwards, Benzema began the campaign as a substitute coming off the bench in the team's opening league match of the season against Mallorca.
 Following the September international break, he made his first start in a 1–0 win over Osasuna.
 On 21 September, Benzema made a substitute appearance and scored his first goal of the season in a 3–0 home win against Espanyol.
 Afterwards, the striker failed to score a domestic goal for nearly two months.

 On 10 November, Benzema scored his second goal of the campaign against Real Murcia in the 2010–11 edition of the Copa del Rey.
 In late November, Benzema was inserted into the starting eleven following a severe back injury to Higuaín, along with the team's lack of senior strikers.
 In his first match since being inserted into the starting lineup permanently, he scored his first Champions League goal of the season in a group stage fixture against Dutch club Ajax.
-In Madrid's final group stage tie against French outfit Auxerre, Benzema scored his first hat trick for the club in a 4–0 win.
+In Madrid's final group stage tie against Auxerre, Benzema scored his first hat trick for the club in a 4–0 win.
 The first goal he scored was Real Madrid's 300th goal in the Champions League era.
 Two weeks later, Benzema converted another hat trick, this time in an 8–0 thrashing of Levante in the Copa del Rey.
 In late January, for the first time in his Real Madrid career, Benzema scored goals in back-to-back matches.
 On 23 January, he scored the only goal in a 1–0 win at home against Mallorca.
 Three days later, Benzema repeated his efforts scoring the only goal in a win over Sevilla in the first leg of the team's Copa del Rey semi-final tie.
 Real Madrid later advanced to its 37th Copa del Rey final in club history after beating Sevilla 2–0 in the second leg.